 That’s what Webkay, a website run by developer Robin Linus, does.
-When you visit his website, it does what thousands of other websites do – it gleans every single bit of information it can about who you are, where you’re from, and how you’re using the site.The only difference is that Webkay shares those discoveries with you rather than data mining companies.
+When you visit it, it does what thousands of other websites do – it gleans every single bit of information it can, like who you are, where you’re from, and how you’re using the site.The only difference is that Webkay shares those discoveries with you rather than data mining companies.
 It also gives you tips on how to protect your information from being revealed (hint: using NordVPN can also help with a lot of those issues!).

 This fantastic website turns web monitoring into a game.
 It tracks every single action you take and records it on-screen while a narrator comments on your behavior (it’s worth turning on your sound for the creepy, tongue-in-cheek commentary).
 It even generates game-like achievements!
 This illustrates a significant point – clever designers can create sites that trick you into letting your guard down and giving away more data than you should.

 This one’s actually a Chrome browser plugin rather than a website, but it’s still a great example of just how unsettling big data can be when you get to look under the hood.
-This plugin (which is now discontinued) basically just copied Facebook, tracking you in almost every way that Facebook does.
+This plugin basically just copied Facebook and tracked you in almost every way that Facebook does.
 Instead of monetizing the data, the plugin lets users see the information it had collected and the uncanny data profile it could create using the same methods that Facebook used.

-Go ahead – put in your first and last name.
-If you’ve lived in the US, you’ll see how much info about you is easily available.
-Then, to see just how invasive this service can be, consider looking up a close friend or family member’s info.
+Go ahead and put in your full name to see how much info about you is easily available.
+Then, to see just how invasive this service can be, consider looking up a close friend or family member.

-If that convinces you that you need to do something about this website, then click here to visit their opt-out page.
+If you find it scary, which most of us do, then click here to visit their opt-out page.
 This will allow you to remove your records from familytreenow.com, but all of that information may still be available in the public domain from government websites or other locations.
-However, it will become that much harder to find now that it’s not all in one place.
+However, it will become that much harder for any stalkers to find this information when it’s not all in one place.

-So far, 23andMe has promised not to share customers’ data with third parties for advertising purposes.
+So far, they have promised not to share customers’ data with third parties for advertising purposes.
 However, Google once also promised that it wouldn’t collect data or sell it to advertisers – and look where we are now.
-It doesn’t help that 23andMe board member Patrick Chung was quoted saying that profiting from data collection has always been the real goal of the company: “The long game here is not to make money selling kits, although the kits are essential to get the base level data.
+It also doesn’t help that 23andMe board member Patrick Chung was quoted saying that profiting from data collection has always been the real goal of the company: “The long game here is not to make money selling kits, although the kits are essential to get the base level data.
 Once you have the data, [the company] does actually become the Google of personalized health care.”

 Once 23andMe has your genome sequenced, here are a few things that can happen:

-In one case, an angry father complained to Target that they were sending his teen daughter coupons for pregnancy products while she was still in high school – only to discover that she had been trying to hide her pregnancy from him.
+In one case, an angry father complained to Target that they were sending his teen daughter coupons for pregnancy products – only to discover that she had been trying to hide her pregnancy from him.
+Creepy, huh?